Colin Seis, 'Winona', Central Tablelands

 He now sows commercial crops into the dominant pasture by direct drilling to minimise soil disturbance.
-Sheep are used to prepare paddocks for the pasture crops and then the crops are sown, usually with no herbicide and 70% less fertiliser than conventional methods.
+Sheep are used to prepare paddocks for the pasture crops before the crops are sown, usually with no herbicide and 70% less fertiliser than conventional methods.

-Harvesting the grain crop, showing the green and growing perennial pasture.Only relatively small amounts of liquid organic fertiliser are added at the time of sowing, using the same machine, so that tractor costs and soil compaction are minimised.
+Harvesting the grain crop, showing the green and growing perennial pasture.Using the same machine, relatively small amounts of liquid organic fertiliser are added at the time of sowing, so that tractor costs and soil compaction are minimised.

 This vertical stacking of enterprises enables three uses of Colin’s native perennial grassland in each paddock: grain cropping (oats and wheat), grazing sheep for wool and meat, and native seed harvesting.

 Wool and sheep production volumes have remained about the same as pre-1979 bushfire times, however wool tensile strength has improved markedly and vegetable matter such as burr and seed in the wool has declined significantly making both the wool and sheep more valuable.